o1298098/remote-play/README.md

 - Ensure the `lan` network interface matches your physical network adapter
 - The backend needs to be on the same network as your PlayStation console
+- When running in containers, **`PublicIp` must be set to an address reachable by the browser** (host LAN IP or server public IP); otherwise WebRTC candidates from the backend may not be usable.
 - WebRTC and TURN server settings are now configured through the web interface (Settings page)
 - For remote access, configure port forwarding and TURN servers via the web interface
 - Change the default JWT secret before production deployment